Ethics Experts Find Holes In Trump's Firewall Against Conflicts

 The purpose of the trust is to create a firewall against conflict-of-interest allegations and to, in effect, remove himself from direct management of his businesses, such as the D.C. hotel.
 Documents now show that the president's son, Donald J. Trump Jr., is the new president of the company operating the D.C. hotel.

-A GSA spokeswoman contacted by NPR had no comment on the status of the lease now that Trump has stepped back from direct management of his business and moved them into a trust.
-The White House did not respond to request for comment.
+A GSA spokeswoman contacted by NPR had no comment on the status of the lease now that Trump has stepped back from direct management of his businesses and moved them into a trust.
+The White House did not respond to a request for comment.

 But the new arrangement has only escalated the criticism because the trust's tax ID number is Trump's Social Security number, and Trump "has the power to revoke the trust" to reclaim direct ownership.